LouisJackman/volatile_thunk/content/posts/2018/02/12/unix-parallelism-and-concurrency-processes-and-signalling/post.md

 limiting ourselves to this model we cut outselves off from an elegant set of tools for parallelism and concurrency.

-In case you thought this blog's design looked prehistoric enough, it's being started with a post about following concurrency patterns rooted in the era in which the mouse was a keen invention.
+In case you thought this blog's design looked prehistoric enough, it's starting with a post about following concurrency patterns rooted in the era in which the mouse was a keen invention.

 ***